CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab3.md

 >**Disclaimer**: A whole function body will be automatically suggested by GitHub Copilot in gray text.
 Here's an example of what you are likely to see; however, the precise recommendation could vary.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Generate a JavaScript file
+- Initiate a pull request

 ## Task 1: Add a JavaScript file and start writing code.

 1. In the LABVM desktop, select Visual Studio Code.